kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 {% endhighlight %}

 This will use gunicorn to serve your application through WSGI, which is the traditional way that Python webapps are served.
+It replaces our usual `python app.py` step.
 This is the simplest way to serve our application for now.

 ## Automating the Gunicorn service

 Now that we have gunicorn roughly configured (it's not perfect yet of course!), we'll want to set up a script so that we can run our server automatically when our server restarts or just kick the process if it's stuck.

+# TODO: we should use supervisord

 How we'll do that is with an [upstart](http://upstart.ubuntu.com/) script.
 Upstart handles starting and stopping tasks, so it's a good fit for us.